 Build a list of pain points to discuss by looking at the benefits you identified in the previous step.
-For each benefit, there is usually a related pain point that is resolved, minimized, or avoided.
+For each benefit, there is usually a related pain point that is resolved, minimised, or avoided.

 05 – Create a List of Powerful Questions.

 The best salesperson is the one who asks the best questions.
 To develop a strong list of questions, look at each pain point identified in point no. 4.
 Use one or two questions per pain point to determine if it’s a relevant challenge for the prospect

 Here’s a sales script blueprint you can adapt,

 Step 1: Introduction